lg3bass/ofxTLVMMNotes/README.md

-###TODO (20180622):
+###TODO (20180819):
+- Function Make note durations dependent on tempo.
+	- Create function to convert note->duration to size.
+	- Scale durations with zoomer.
+- Segments
+	- Create additional contextual menu to select segment.
+- Slices are determined by note value (1-12)
 - Better representation of bars and beats
 	- solid bar lines
 	- alternating bg color for bars
 - Hover over note display
 	- function to display notes.
 	- buffer, note, duration, slice
-- Create additional contextual menu to select slice.
-- Create additional contextual menu to select segment.
-- Make note durations dependent on tempo.
-	- Create function to convert note->duration to size.
-	- Scale durations with zoomer.
 - Visual representation of notes events debugging.
 - Anticipation shift.
+	- select each segment of the note and have that snap to beat.
 	- offset the note display start time.
 	- snap where action hits
 - Ease-in, ease-out